roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 ## Uninstall NodeLocal DNSCache

 If you have installed NodeLocal DNSCache on the Add-ons page, you must uninstall NodeLocal DNSCache on the Add-ons page.
-If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall NodeLocal DNSCache on the Helm chart page.
+If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall NodeLocal DNSCache on the Helm page.

 **Uninstall NodeLocal DNSCache on the Add-ons page**